Olympic Gold Medalist 800m Freestyle, London 2012 Multiple World Record Holder

 **Won gold in the 800 m freestyle at the 2012 Olympic Games in London, breaking Janet Evans' 1989 American record.

-Swimmer of the Meet award, 2014 Pan Pacific Championships Washington Post All-Met Girls' Swimming, Swimmer of the Year, 2014 All-Gazette, Athlete of the Year, 2014 World Swimmer of the Year, 2013 FINA Simmer of the Year, 2013 American Swimmer of the Year, 2013 Golden Goggle Awards 2013 - Female Race of the Year and Female Athlete of the Year 2013 U.S. Olympic Committee SPORTSWOMAN OF THE YEAR
+Washington Post All-Met Girls' Swimming, Swimmer of the Year, 2015 All-Gazette, Athlete of the Year, 2015 Swimming World's 2014 Swimmer of the Year Golden Goggle Awards 2014 - Female Athlete of the Year, Relay Performance of the Year, and Female Race of the Year Swimmer of the Meet award, 2014 Pan Pacific Championships Washington Post All-Met Girls' Swimming, Swimmer of the Year, 2014 All-Gazette, Athlete of the Year, 2014 Swimming World's 2013 Swimmer of the Year FINA Simmer of the Year, 2013 American Swimmer of the Year, 2013 Golden Goggle Awards 2013 - Female Race of the Year and Female Athlete of the Year 2013 U.S. Olympic Committee SPORTSWOMAN OF THE YEAR

 Katie's Interview - World Championships and Olympics